rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 {{% pin_it_image "graphiql authorization" "img/posts/getting-started-github-graphql-api/graphiql-authorization.jpg" "is-src-set" %}}

-If you use your own GraphiQL application, you'll need to provide the GraphQL endpoint for GitHub's GraphQL API:`https://api.github.com/graphql`.
+If you use your own GraphiQL application, you'll need to provide the GraphQL endpoint for GitHub's GraphQL API: `https://api.github.com/graphql`.
 For GitHub's GraphQL API, use the {{% a_blank "POST HTTP method" "https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods" %}} for queries and mutations, and to transfer data as a payload to your GraphQL endpoint.

 This section provided you with two ways to interact with GitHub's GraphQL API.
 Where GitHub's GraphQL Explorer can only be used for GitHub's API, GraphiQL integrated into an application or standalone can be used for any GraphQL API.
 The difference is that it requires a bit more setup.
 The GitHub GraphQL Explorer is really nothing more than a hosted standalone GraphiQL application tailored to use GitHub's GraphQL API.

 <hr class="section-divider">

 After you've set up GitHub to use their GraphQL API to learn about GraphQL, you should be ready to implement your first GraphQL client application.
-Follow along and create your first (or your next) GraphQL client-side application in React.
+Follow along and create your first GraphQL client-side application in React.

 {{% read_before_2 "This tutorial is part 1 of 3 in this series."
 "Part 2:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}